Septic Tank Backups, Leaks, Odors

 Your Legal Responsibility

 If DHEC receives a complaint about a failing septic system or tracks a pollution issue to a septic tank, the owner will receive a notice telling them they are in violation of Regulation 61-56 and must repair their failing septic tank system.
 We usually allow 10 days for the repair.
-If the homeowner refuses to cooperate, we can take legal action through the local magistrate’s office.

 South Carolina does not provide any funding or financing options for individual homeowners to help repair or replace failing septic systems or new home septic system installation.